As tradition requires, every personal site About page seems to require this almost compulsory disclaimer nowadays. And

-In 2010 I was Product Manager at Rogue Network Solutions, a stealth startup specialized in search engine development and verticals, creator of Recipe Finder, the world’s largest recipe search engine.
+In 2010 I was Product Manager at Rogue Network Solutions, a stealth startup specialised in search engine development and verticals.
+I lead the creation of Recipe Finder, the world’s largest recipe search engine.

 Early 2009 I became CEO at Splashpress Media, AKA Chief Strategist, and ‘Emeritus’ Editor of BloggingPro, one of the longest standing news sites about blogging and blogging software.
 After joining the network as Editor at Large in 2006, I became a regular guest lecturer about all things blogging, online publishing and social media, at universities across the UK.
 I have also worked at Leo Burnett Philippines, as an Entrepreneur in Residence.
 I am mentor to several international startups and provide advise to some of the local startups.

 blogging online publishing, Apple and tech in general.

 I do not hesitate to call out bloggers to raise their game because only if they work hard at improving online publishing standards, will they truly be considered a competitor to Old Media.